djccarew/watson-dojo-pm-tester/README.md

 1. In a different browser tab go to [http://bluemix.net](http://bluemix.net) and log in to the Dashboard

-2. Double click on the entry for your Watson Machine Learning service under **Services**
+2. Click on the entry for your Watson Machine Learning service under **Services**.

 3. Click **Manage** and then click on the **Launch Dashboard** button in the Watson Machine Learning tile